 Hazing is prohibited under state law and university policy.
 The law defines hazing as any intentional, knowing, or reckless act, occurring on or off the campus of an educational institution, by one person alone or acting with others, directed against a student that endangers the mental or physical health or safety of a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose members are or include students at an educational institution.

-Student Organizations that are found to have violated the Student Code of Conduct in terms of hazing will be sanctioned.
-The Student Organization Discipline process can be found in the Student Organization Relationship Statement under Section 7 (Policies).
-The severity of the sanctions will depend on many factors (the type of hazing activities, the duration of those activities, the number of members involved, how far back in the history of the organization does the activity go and the attitude and cooperation of the members).
-The range of sanctions include:
+- Student Organizations found to have violated the Student Code of Conduct in terms of hazing will be sanctioned.
+The Student Organization Discipline process can be found in the Student Organization Relationship Statement.

-Individual students that participate in hazing activities can also face sanctions.
+- Individual students who participate in hazing activities can also face sanctions.
 Again, the severity of the sanction will depend on many factors.
-The individuals at most risk are the leaders and anyone that organizes or leads the activities.
-A full listing of possible sanctions can be found in the Student Code of Conduct under Section 301 and 302 (http://www.utsa.edu/infoguide/appendices/b.cfm).
-The list of sanctions include:
+The individuals at most risk are the leaders and anyone who organizes or leads the activities.
+A complete listing of possible sanctions can be found in the Student Code of Conduct under Sections 301 and 302.

 State law does not affect or in any way restrict the right of UTSA to enforce its own rules against hazing, and the University may take disciplinary action for conduct that constitutes hazing regardless of whether public authorities prosecute students under state law.